myz-dev/guided_telemetry/README.md

 [This very simple Grafana dashboard](./dashboard.json) renders a simple bar chart (histogram) that visualizes the data.

 Follow the steps described [in in Grafana docs](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/) to import the dashboard.

-## Test and run

-1. First start the environment as described in [Setting up Grafana](#setting-up-grafana).
-I just `cd` into the cloned repository and run `./run-lgtm.sh`.
-2. Then run `cargo run` in this repository.
-3. Then you can send HTTP requests to the endpoints I have prepared and observe the terminal, and the Grafana output.
-Examples: `curl localhost:5173/hello`, `curl -X POST localhost:5173/users/add/mert` etc.

-The Grafana frontend should be available at localhost:3000.
-To see the most recent spans, click on `Explore` in the left sidebar, select `Tempo` in the dropdown on the top and click on the `Search` tab to see the page that lists the most recent spans.